rancher/rancher-docs/docs/getting-started/quick-start-guides/deploy-rancher-manager/helm-cli.md

 ## Install K3s on Linux

 Rancher needs to be installed on a supported Kubernetes version.
-To specify the K3s version, use the INSTALL_K3S_VERSION environment variable when running the K3s installation script.
+To specify the K3s version, use the INSTALL_K3S_VERSION (e.g., `INSTALL_K3S_VERSION="v1.24.10+k3s1"`) environment variable when running the K3s installation script.
 Refer to the [support maintenance terms](https://rancher.com/support-maintenance-terms/).

 Install a K3s cluster by running this command on the Linux machine: